Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Image classification using neural network with one hidden layer/README.md

 ## Defining a 3-layer Neural Network to classify cat images<br />

-In this file I used Neural Network with one hidden layer to classify cat images.
-Training set was used to found the parameters W1,W2,b1, and b2 and applied these parameters to predict test set images.
+In this file, I used Neural Network (NN) with one hidden layer to classify cat images.
+The training set was used to found the parameters W1, W2, b1, and b2 of NN and then applied the model to predict test set images.
 I wrote my code in Jupyter notebook.
-The order of functions to make a nueral network model for classification:
+The order of functions to make a neural network model for classification:

 1) Begin by importing required packages (GOTO [package link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Image%20classification%20using%20neural%20network%20with%20one%20hidden%20layer/import%20package) )
 2) Load the trainig dataset (GOTO [load_dataset link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Image%20classification%20using%20neural%20network%20with%20one%20hidden%20layer/load%20data) ):